-I also recommend the unofficial route to the Fortress of St John because it is EASIER and a lot more scenic than the official way.
+I also recommend the unofficial route to Kotor Fortress because it is EASIER and a lot more scenic than the official way.

 When you see the man with his turnstile halfway down, don’t panic: you won’t be checked for a ticket!

 The Best Time to Hike to Kotor Fortress

 If you’re planning on hiking in Kotor, the best time to visit Kotor Fortress really depends on the time of year.

 In low season, it’s cool enough to walk up in the middle of the afternoon and there won’t be hordes of crowds all clamouring for a picture at the top.

 In high season, you should go early in the morning (the ticket man starts work at 8am so you can climb the stairs for free before then!) to watch the sunrise, or late in the afternoon to avoid being too hot.